powsybl/powsybl.github.io/docs/iidm/model/shuntCompensator.md

 ## Section
 A section of a shunt compensator is an individual capacitor or reactor.
-A value of ShuntCompensator.bPerSection positive means it is modeling a capacitor, an equipment that injects reactive power into the bus.
+A value of bPerSection positive means it is modeling a capacitor, an equipment that injects reactive power into the bus.
-A value of ShuntCompensator.bPerSection negative means a reactor, an equipment that can absorb excess reactive power from the network.
+A value of bPerSection negative means a reactor, an equipment that can absorb excess reactive power from the network.

 ## Current Section Count